Spaghetti w Meatballs

 1/2 tsp freshly ground black pepper

 In a heavy bottom pot on medium heat add olive oil, then add garlic, stir until golden but not burnt.
-Then add tomatoes, crush with your hand as you add them.
+Then add tomatoes, crush with your hand as you add them, and balsamic.
 Add chili flakes, basil leaves and 1 tsp of kosher salt and simmer for 15 mins on low/medium heat with lid on.

 Meanwhile, in a large bowl combine all meatball ingredients.
 Don’t overwork too much or the meat with become gelatinous.
 Create golf ball sized balls and place in the fridge.